Georgia Explorer

 TOUR HIGHLIGHTS

-• The Soviet era Stalin Museum
+• Soviet history displayed at the Stalin Museum

-• Amble on a mountaintop around the iconic Gergeti Trinity Church
+• Iconic mountaintop Gergeti Trinity Church

 Places Visited